tmoens/zebrafish-facility-manager/zf-server/README.md

 ### Web Server

-The system uses a web server to serve the zf_client to the end user and also to handle HTTP traffic between the zf_clients and the zf_servers.
+The system uses a web server to serve the zf_client to the end user and also to handle HTTP traffic between the zf_clients and the zf_server.

-We outline how to set up Nginx and configure it for each managed facility.
+This has been successfully tested with both Apache and Nginx as the web server.
-Apache can be equally well used if you are so inclined.
+However, we will only provide configuration guidance for configuring Nginx.

 Please refer to your selected web server documentation for installation instructions in your server environment.

-Here is an article on [how to install Nginx on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-10)
+Here is an article on [how to install it on Debian](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-debian-10)

-Please note that your Debian installation may already have Apache installed and you may want to migrate that installation to Nginx, or leave it as Apache and configure Zebrafish Stock Manager through Apache instead of Nginx - it isn't hard if you know what you are doing.
+I will note here that your Debian installation may already have Apache installed and you may want to migrate that installation to Nginx, or leave it as Apache and configure Zebrafish Stock Manager through Apache instead of Ngnix - it isn't hard if you know what you are doing.

 ```bash